Hamezii/a-firepit-in-the-woods/README.md

 # Syntax
 All *A Firepit in the Woods* source code is in lower case, for that ***chillll vibe***.

+> **Note**: The documentation on this language is not complete.
+For a more complete but less organised list of commands, check out *language.txt*.
 ## Start of program (header)
 The code section of a program always begins with an establishing sentence stating who is sat around the firepit: